nate-strauser/meteor-cookbook/date-time-moment/recipe.md

 }
 ```

 This will ensure that the property `createdAt` is set on the server (using server time), right before insertion.
-Any inserts that happen to not use this method, may not have the correct date or even have the date at all.
+Any inserts that do not use this method, may not have the correct date or even have the date at all.

 #### [collection2](https://github.com/aldeed/meteor-collection2#autovalue)